PearCoding/Ignis/docs/src/scene/lights.rst

    - Instead of :monosp:`direction` the elevation (in degrees above the horizon) and azimuth (in degrees west of south) of a celestial object can be used.
  * - year, month, day, hour, minute, seconds, latitude, longitude, timezone
    - |number|
-   - 2020, 5, 6, 12, 0, 0, 49.235422, -6.9965744, 2
+   - 2020, 5, 6, 12, 0, 0, 49.235422, -6.9965744, -2
    - Instead of :monosp:`direction` the time and location can be used.
 This will give the approximated direction from the sun.
 Latitude is given in degrees north.
 Longitude is given in degrees west.
+The timezone is given as an offset to the UTC.
  * - scale
    - |color|
    - (1,1,1)